 Over the years of being in the "authentic" Mid Century business (selling items that were actually made in the mid 20th century), we have met and entered the homes or businesses of many people who were redecorating and wanted the "Mid Century look".
 There are those that are hard core Mid Century enthusiasts who will not accept any form of reproduction, there are those who have MCM reproductions and want to add an authentic piece to the mix, and then there are those that want "the look" but don't want "used furniture".
 Our company, Dirty Girls Restoration, does not sell reproductions - EVER!

-So the latter of those groups will contact us saying "I bought a brand new MCM sofa a year ago and it's already fallen apart, the frame broke, the fabric has come apart, etc....and it was expensive!".... they contact us looking for true authentic Mid Century furniture, fully restored to like-new condition, has already lasted an entire lifetime so they know it will last another lifetime.... because why?......oh yeah, it's MUCH higher quality.
+So the latter of those groups will contact us saying "I bought a brand new MCM sofa a year ago and it's already fallen apart, the frame broke, the fabric has come apart, etc....and it was expensive!"....
+They contact us looking for true authentic Mid Century furniture, fully restored to like-new condition.
+Pieces that have already lasted an entire lifetime so they know they will last another lifetime.... why?......oh yeah, it's MUCH higher quality.
 People know this.... or they learn quickly.
-For the ones that contact us trying to "mix" new and old.....they promptly realize there is a stark difference....I'll get to that in a minute.
+For the ones that contact us trying to "mix" new and old.....they promptly realize there is a stark difference....I'll get to that in a minute

 As someone who worked on the front lines of HGTV's infancy and experienced first hand the birth of "shabby chic" in the United States, I can honestly say all it takes is a "celebrity" on television showcasing a glorious new "X" and telling everyone how fabulous it is that makes people run out and change the entire design scheme of their home.
 I really think you could take the most horrendous design style imaginable, have a couple designers/celebrities say its the "next big thing, this is fabulous"....and yep, then it would be.
 Thus the 80's happened....ha.